Five great ways to improve your balance with yoga

 I add a bit of playfulness on my daily walk, looking for opportunities to balance, just as kids naturally do.

-This kind of stuff isn't trivial, it all adds up and can bring more movement variety into your life, supporting you to move and feel well.
+This kind of stuff isn't trivial, it brings more movement variety into your life, supporting you to move and feel well.
 It moves us away from ‘exercise’ being another ‘to do’ or chore and makes it more part of our day.
 I love that!

 Balance poses are a fun and important part of improving strength, coordination, and confidence in movement, with pretty quick changes possible. – not to mention protecting your long term future health by decreasing your risk of falls.